wix-incubator/wix-developers-example-apps/product-of-the-day/guides/06-OAuth.md

 ## In this step you will:

- * Start the node js server
+ * Start the Node.js server.
- * Configure the OAuth at the [Wix Developer Center][wix-dev-center] which allow us to get access token to the wix site APIs.
+ * Configure the [OAuth] at the [Wix Developer Center][wix-dev-center] which allow us to get access token to the wix site APIs.

-## Start the nodeJs server.
+## Start the Node.js server.

 -   Go to the server folder in a new terminal